Roverx64/RoverOS/README.md

 #### GRUB
 * Put the following in your `40_custom` grub file.
 * set the root to your FAT32 partition
-* hd# where # is the HDD number, gpt# where # is the partition number
+* hd# where # is the HDD/SSD number, gpt# where # is the partition number
 ```
 menuentry "RoverOS" {
         set root='hd#,gpt#'
-        chainloader /ROSBootloader.efi
+        chainloader /Polarboot.efi
 }
 ```
 This file is at `/etc/grub.d/` for Ubuntu